The poem "A Poison Tree" by William Blake

 9. And it grew both day and night,

-👉 The poet says that his hidden anger kept growing all the time, like a plant growing constantly.
+👉 The poet says that his hidden anger continued to increase steadily all the time, without stopping.

 10. Till it bore an apple bright;